 That post it note, a few tears, a lot of determination and more prayers than I can count leave me where I am today.
 Sitting at my kitchen table, coffee in hand and dogs at my feet.
 Today I am humbled and grateful.
 Today I am in your debt, because you…yes you, sitting right there have helped me prove nothing is impossible.

 So let’s have some cookies and celebrate!
 After all, is an achievement really an achievement if you don’t celebrate it with chocolate?!
+For more fun fall recipes, check out this list of 20+ Easy Fall Desserts!

 How to Make Gluten Free Pumpkin Cookies